Pope Saint Paul VI was also called Giovanni Battista Enrico Antonio Maria Montini.

 In 1954, Montini was appointed to succeed Cardinal Alfredo Ildefonso Schuster as Archbishop of Milan After his death.
 This made Montini the Secretary of the Italian Bishops Conference.

 Archbishop Montini Believed that churches are the most necessary place of spiritual rest.
-He therefore, built of over 100 new churches for contemplation and service.
+He, therefore, built over 100 new churches for contemplation and service.

 In 1958, some cardinals have the view that Archbishop Montini was a very likely and potential candidate to become the next pope. papabile, a likely candidate to become pope.